 A year ago in the Times-Herald

-The Moose Jaw Police Service received 47 calls for service between 7 a.m.
-Monday and 7 a.m.
-Tuesday, including four disputes, three reports of hit and runs, a report of erratic driving, a report of an intoxicated person, a request to locate a missing person and a check on the well-being of a woman.
+The Moose Jaw Police Service received 48 calls for service between 7 a.m.
+Tuesday and 7 a.m.
+Wednesday, including two collisions, two reports of hit and run, two disputes, a report of a dangerous driver, a report of an intoxicated driver, a complaint of an unwanted guest and a report of an intoxicated person.

 Police issued a ticket in connection with one of the collisions, located the intoxicated person and took them home, mediated one of the disputes and issued six warrants for failure to appear.
 They also executed two warrants and are holding one individual for court.

 Police are still investigating the second dispute and the reports of the dangerous and impaired drivers.